hongrongyang/street-mobility-transfer/README.md

 This repository accompanies the manuscript:

-**Street-level mobility interactions transfer across cities with minimal local data**
+**Learning transferable spatial interaction representations for street-level mobility forecasting across cities**
 Hongrong Yang and Markus Schläpfer

 A formal citation will be added after publication or after a preprint becomes available.